 Flowers on Netflix is the exquisitely dark ‘comedy drama’ about ‘home, family, and mental illness’ written and directed by Will Sharpe.
-He’s also one of the pivotal characters.
-I’ve just finished the final episode featuring Sharpe as the young Japanese character Shun, who comes to live in the bizarre world of the very British and quite mad Flowers family.
-And I have this distinct delusion that the series was written for me.
+He also plays one of the pivotal characters – Shun, who comes from Japan to live in the bizarre world of the very British and quite mad Flowers family.
+And I have this distinct delusion that Sharpe wrote this series just for me.

 Sharpe is British but has Japanese heritage, and lived in Japan until he was about 8.
 He cites stylised comedy routines on Japanese TV as one of his influences, and I’m guessing that the loud, slapstick routines of The Drifters might’ve been one of them because I can see that same brand of self deprecating, physical, stylised comedy in Shun’s stiff backed bows, his sudden vocal gesticulations, and densely detailed scatalogical humour.
 I loved The Drifters as a kid.

-Maurice’s failed attempt at hanging himself is the first scene we encounter, and throughout the first series, Shun is treated like the side-kick, while being mostly a caricature of an emasculated man with an unconvincing Japanese accent.
+Maurice’s failed attempt at hanging himself is the very first scene of Episode 1, and throughout the first series, Shun is treated like the side-kick, mostly a caricature of an emasculated man with an unconvincing Japanese accent.

 If I didn’t know better, I’d be railing at the stereotypes, but I understood instantly what Sharpe was doing with Shun.
-Like Sharpe, I left Japan when I was about 7, and if I were to depict a Japanese person, I’d be like Shun, a caricature.
+Like Sharpe, I left Japan when I was a kid, and if I had to depict a Japanese person in a non Japanese context, I’d struggle, and end up like a caricature.

-What Shun represents, at least to me, is the difficulty, perhaps the impossibility to be ourselves, to be true, when we straddle difference.
-That difference might be cultural, but in Flowers, the difference is mental illness.
+What Shun represents, at least to me, is the difficulty of straddling difference.
+That difference might be cultural, but in Flowers, the difference explored is mental illness.
+How do you represent depression and even psychoses ‘authentically’?

 After Maurice’s failed suicide attempt, Series 1 delves deeply into depression.
-In Series 2, the woolly coats are replaced by vibrant coloured shorts and cotton dresses, as the story shifts to daughter Amy’s bipolar episodes – visceral, florid, bold, edgy, and there’s something life affirming in these scenes.
+In Series 2, the woolly coats are replaced by vibrant coloured shorts and cotton dresses, as the narrative shifts to daughter Amy’s bipolar episodes – visceral, florid, bold, edgy, and there’s something life affirming in these scenes.
 I suspect that’s because there’s little attempt to judge, to heal, to even to understand her illness.
-She’s just allowed to be, well, completely mad.
+She’s just allowed to be, well…completely mad.

 When Amy is crying and screaming that she hates herself and wants to die because she’s a horrible person, her family and girlfriend sit with her on the floor, telling her they love her.

-But like a good joke, it’s all in the timing and delivery.
-There’s a sense of desperation in their voices, as if they’re clinging onto the words out of fear so that ‘I love you’ seems hollowed out, devoid of meaning.
+But just like a good joke, it’s all in the delivery.
+There’s a sense of desperation in their voices, as if they’re clinging to the words out of fear so that ‘I love you’ feels hollowed out, devoid of meaning.
 Which makes sense to me.

 Sharpe had already made his view of love clear near the end of the first series when Maurice, inarticulate with suffering, tries to explain his depression to his wife Deborah.
 ‘It’s like an invisible monster with no shape, no form but it’s loud and fierce and it never ends.’
 When Deborah suggests, ‘maybe love is how we defeat this monster together…’, Maurice replies, ‘love makes it worse.’